vatsilidis/react-custom-inputs/README.md

 - type is set to "text", which sets the type of the input field.
 - borderRadius is set to "8px", which sets the border radius of the input field.
 - noLeadingSpaces is set to true, which might be used to remove leading spaces from the input value.
-- separateThousands is set to true, which might be used to format the input value with thousands separators.
 - borderColor is set to "gray", which sets the color of the input field's border.
 - bgColor is set to "lightgray", which sets the background color of the input field.
 - paddingSize is set to 20, which sets the padding inside the input field.